Powered by

 Amarnath Yatra 2023: IMD operationalizes Banihal Doppler weather radar to detect high-impact weather events

-Ahead of the commencement of Amarnath Yatra 2023, the weather department in Kashmir has operationalized the Banihal Doppler weather Radar
+Ahead of commencement of Amarnath 2023, weather department in Kashmir has operationalized Banihal Doppler weather Radar and installed around 8 additional automatic weather stations for detecting high-level weather events for generating weather forecast

 By Ground report